Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Presence
+**Targeted defense:** Presence

 **Duration:** Instant

 </div>

 As you pray, you summon a spirit from the afterlife to horrify those nearby.
 Create a _ghostly effigy_ in an empty tile of your choice within range.
-Make a Presence attack against all creatures in a 3 tile radius.
+Make a special attack against Presence against all creatures in a 3 tile radius.
 If you hit, apply two stacks of frightened to them, with the _ghostly effigy_ as the source of their fear.

 The ghostly effigy cannot act, and shares your defenses.
 When it takes damage (other than decay damage), destroy it.